After months of planning, we finally managed to place 3 colonies on top of the BBC Television Centre in Shepherds Bush.

 Of course, there is always time for a few selfies especially with such a great view of London from the roof top.

-Being able to have three boxes on the roof of Studio One at Television Centre is amazing.
+Being able to have three boxes on the roof of Studio Three at The Television Centre is amazing.
 London sites are great for our bees, as they can travel up to three miles and the number of different plants they collect nectar from keeps them happy, healthy and ultimately produces the best honey!
-Many thanks to Stanhope, Mace and Television Centre
+Many thanks to Stanhope, Mace and The Television Centre